civictechindex/CTI-website-frontend/README.md

 git branch
 ```

 You will see a list of all of your branches.
 There will be a star (`*`) next to the branch that you are currently in.
-By default you should start on the `gh-pages` branch.
+By default you should start on the `master` branch.

 b) Create a new branch where you will work on your issue

 The `git checkout` command will create and change to a new branch where you will do the work on your issue.
 In git, the checkout command lets you navigate between different branches.
 Using the `-b` flag you can create a new branch and immediately switch into it.

-To create a new issue branch, and switch into it:
+To create a new issue branch, and switch into it (be sure to customize the branch name to your own):

 ```bash
 git checkout -b fix-logo-width-311